singh-man/Briss-2.0/README.md

 ## Build instructions

 ### Prerequisites
-Make sure you have JDK 11 or later installed.
+Make sure you have JDK version 11 up to 19 installed.

 ### Build
 To build, run the following command: